An easy go-to recipe for everyday basic soft bread, using simple pantry ingredients! I remembered…

 What Is The Texture & Taste Of The Bread?

-This recipe makes soft and fluffy slices of bread – which we really like to have for breakfast because it’s so light!
+This recipe makes soft and fluffy bread – which we really like to have for breakfast because it’s so light!

 You’d find this a rather lightly pandan flavored bread because I didn’t use a lot of pandan leaves.
-You can also add in some homemade or commercial pandan extract to enhance the taste and color.
+You can also use homemade or commercial pandan extract to enhance the taste and color.

 Alternatively, if you don’t have pandan leaves or extract, you can substitute with just water or milk to make a white loaf bread.

 >> MORE BREAD RECIPES:

 - Raisin Walnut Loaf Bread (Pre-Ferment Dough)